An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of Wigner's friend based on the principle of typicality

 \section{Analysis of Wigner's friend based on the principle of typicality}

-In this section, we make an analysis of the Wigner's friend paradox, described in the preceding section, in our framework of quantum mechanics based on Postulates~\ref{POT}, \ref{CF}, and \ref{Recursive Use}, together with Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution}.
+In this section, we make an analysis of the Wigner's friend paradox, which is described in the preceding section in the terminology of the conventional quantum mechanics, in terms of our framework of quantum mechanics based on Postulates~\ref{POT}, \ref{CF}, and \ref{Recursive Use}, together with Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution}.
 We will then see that the measurement $\mathcal{M}^\mathcal{F}$ settles the composite system $\mathcal{S}+\mathcal{F}$ down into one of the two possibilities (i) and (ii) in Case~1 above, and not into the `undecided' state \eqref{eq:SFstateW} in Case~2.